Leibniz's gap

-In the philosophy of mind, Leibniz's gap is the problem that thoughts cannot be observed or perceived solely by examining brain properties, events, and processes.
+In the philosophy of mind, Leibniz's gap (or Leibniz's mill) is the problem that thoughts cannot be observed or perceived solely by examining brain properties, events, and processes.
 Here the word "gap" is a metaphor of a subquestion regarding the mind–body problem that allegedly must be answered in order to reach a more profound understanding of qualia, consciousness and emergence.
 A theory that could correlate brain phenomena with psychological phenomena would "bridge the gap".

 The term Leibniz's gap was coined by Robert Cummins and was named after Gottfried Leibniz, who first presented the problem in his work The Monadology in 1714.
 Leibniz's passage describing the gap goes as follows:

 It must be confessed, moreover, that perception, and that which depends on it, are inexplicable by mechanical causes, that is, by figures and motions, And, supposing that there were a mechanism so constructed as to think, feel and have perception, we might enter it as into a mill.
 And this granted, we should only find on visiting it, pieces which push one against another, but never anything by which to explain a perception.
 This must be sought, therefore, in the simple substance, and not in the composite or in the machine.